Feed on

 One thing I have to give Reeds Rains Property Management is their persistence.

 Whilst I have not really had cause to comment on them for sometime, they do still raise their head above the parapet at least once a year.
-I would prefer to spend time on Daisy Slot and earn big from my favorite slot games.
+I would prefer to spend time on Daisy Slot and earn big from my favourite slot games.

 Some years ago I agreed with my tenants that we would just have a rolling contract, under the same terms as the existing contract.